Episode Transcript

 cutting program is also used tothin the range lands in those

-dense areas.
-Those unhealthystands of trees, we can get in
+dense areas, those unhealthystands of trees, we can get in

-assist firefighters withreaching fire containment, the
+assists firefighters withreaching fire containment.
+The

 less vegetation that we have outthere that are all encroaching

 upon each other.
-It ultimatelyhelps slow the fire spread.
-And
+It ultimatelyhelps slow the fire spread, and

 (06:42):